 - Result: Their high school experience will be better.

 You have to get permission from your principal first.
-Impress him or her by making a power point presentation of the plan.
+Bring the outline of what you want the program to potentially look like.

-Advertise by posting posters or handing out flyers around school.
+Advertise by hanging posters or handing out flyers around school.
 You can also send a Facebook invite to all of your classmates explaining what you’re doing and why.
+Don't forget to utilize teachers.
+Have them make announcement during homeroom or see if you can get an ad in the school paper.

 Mentor your Mentors

 Once everyone is signed up, have a mentor training session.
-Some activities can be:
+Some activities can include:

 - Ice breakers